tilledminds/OPNsense-Dashboard-2025/README.md

 The temperature plugin may not work on every system, if you receive `sysctl: unknown oid 'hw.acpi.thermal'` comment out or remove that line from the plugin.

-After this is done, use `sudo service telegraf start` to start telegraf.
+After this is done, use `sudo service telegraf restart` to start telegraf with the new configurations.

 ## Graylog